jkane17/qtools/docs/zipPerf.md

 ### testLBS

-Test data compression for a given logical block storage value with all combinations of algorithms and levels.
+Test data compression for a given logical block size value with all combinations of algorithms and levels.

 ```q
 .zipPerf.testLBS[lbs;data]